 Position Bonuses (negotiables):

--a graduate of Bible college or seminary (previous formal ministry experience may be considered in lieu of this)
+-a graduate of Bible college or seminary with a degree in a related field

 -ability to lead worship through singing and playing guitar/keyboard is a plus